mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 If something goes wrong, you can delete your current **widgets** folder and rename **widgets - Copy** to **widgets**.

-### 6.2 Removing Existing Charts Widget From Your App
+### 6.2 Removing Existing Charts Widget from Your App

 Now you must remove previous version of the charts widget: